 While there is no specific cure for Bell’s palsy, treatment focuses on improving facial nerve function, minimising nerve damage and protecting the affected eye.
 The treatment used will depend upon the apparent cause and severity of the condition.

 Corticosteroid medications, such as prednisone, are often given to help reduce inflammation in the nerve.
 These are most effective when given early in the course of the condition.
 Some medical research has shown that antiviral medications such as aciclovir, or a combination of a corticosteroid and an antiviral medication may also help to speed recovery.
 However, the role of antiviral medications in Bell's palsy remains unclear.

 The eye needs to be protected and kept moist in order to prevent damage to the cornea (the lining of the eye).
 This will usually involve the use of artificial tears to lubricate the eye.
 Taping the eye shut overnight may also be suggested.

 Surgery to relieve compression of the facial nerve may be considered in severe, prolonged cases.
-However it is only used rarely as it carries a high risk of nerve damage.
-Other types of surgery that may be considered in some cases include:
+However, this kind of surgery is used rarely as it carries a high risk of nerve damage.
+Other types of surgery that may be considered in some instances include: